Constantinople – 431 AD

 “You know, I used to worry about Agnes not eating much.
 Just like you.
 But I realized that as we get older, we tend to eat less.”

-“Rosemary, I think the people in the monastery are missing someone very special.
+“Rosemary, I think people in the monastery are missing someone very special.
 You could be such a pleasant comfort to the people there.”

-“Don’t know about that?
-There must be very special people already serving there!”
+“Oh!
+I think there must be very special people already serving there!”

 “Perhaps another day…today I need to prepare for a meeting with Giamo.
 Remembering and making notes about Bishop Augustine.
 Giamo wants to write about him.
 He thinks I may be able to help with information about his life and work.”